MY APPROACH

 Focused Therapy (CFT)

 CFT addresses shame, self-criticism, and harsh inner dialogue by cultivating compassion toward yourself.
-Through CFT we can explore how your nervous system has learned to protect you and practice ways to bring more warmth, safety, and self-kindness into your inner experience.
+Compassion work can help you explore how your nervous system has learned to protect you and practice ways to bring more warmth, safety, and self-kindness into your inner experience.

 Cognitive Behavioral Therapy (CBT)

 CBT focuses on the connection between thoughts, emotions, and behaviors.
-Together, we can identify unhelpful thinking patterns, increase awareness of how they impact your emotions and actions, and practice more balanced, supportive ways of responding to stress and challenges.
+By identifying unhelpful thinking patterns and beliefs, and increasing awareness of how they impact your emotions, you can practice more balanced, supportive ways of responding to stress and challenges.

 let's connect